JanetRossini/JanetRossini.github.io/_posts/2024-05-28-materials.md

 p12
 JR: i think it's probably right just looks weird because of my weird image

-yes ok
+NS: yes ok
 it of course depends on the bump map but it is ok

 JR: with a sensible texture it would look better.

-depends on how the light falls how steep the side are if you make like total black and white it will not work so well
+NS: depends on how the light falls how steep the side are if you make like total black and white it will not work so well